 Open urban spaces can be used in many ways.
 Using the CityOases app, users can pick an activity and the app will show these locations on a map, including the rating of previous users and pictures from that location.
 If users then visit a spot, they can use the app to further rate these locations and activities.
 This includes whether users feel safe at a location, whether it is noisy or clean, or if the assets such as park benches are attractive and in good condition.

-Through the CityOases app we can improve the database and useage of open urban spaces which will help us all to enjoy the city and make it even more liveable!
+By using the CityOases app, the database and usage of open urban spaces can be improved, which can help city planners to make the city even more liveable.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313